Guides

 Frontcover Validation Guide 90

-This guide was first issued in 1998, and has over the years been one of the most popular of the Eurachem guides.
+This guide was first issued in 1998 and the second edition published in 2014.
+Over the years it has been one of the most popular of the Eurachem guides.
 Since the release of the first edition, however, there have been many changes in terminology, working practices, reference documents and requirements.
-This second edition, produced by the Eurachem Method Validation Working Group, forms a thorough revision of the 1998 edition.
+This third edition, produced by the Eurachem Method Validation Working Group, forms a thorough revision of the 2014 edition.

 Contents

-• How a method validation study should be performed and how much should be done (validation/verification);
+• How a method validation or verification study should be performed and how much should be done;

-• A thorough explanation of the various validation parameters (performance characteristics);
+• A thorough explanation of the various validation parameters (performance characteristics) and related topics;

 • Follow-up on the validation study (reporting, use of performance data in Internal Quality Control);